 Chain of Communication

 The classroom teacher is the first point of contact for all parental concerns unless it is an immediate safety or health concern.
 This includes any concerns parents have about classroom dynamics and academic/social-emotional/behavioral needs of your child.
 Talking first with the teacher promotes a healthy working relationship between parents and teachers.
-Ms. Breidenbach/Mr. Donovan become involved only when the issue cannot be resolved with the teacher.
+Ms. Breidenbach/ Ms. Roberson become involved only when the issue cannot be resolved with the teacher.
 (The only exceptions to this would be immediate health or safety needs of a child.)
-Please note that Ms. Breidenbach/Mr. Donovan are not allowed to hold any employee related performance concerns as confidential.
+Please note that Ms. Breidenbach/Ms. Roberson are not allowed to hold any employee related performance concerns as confidential.
 All concerns brought to their attention must and will be discussed with the employees.

-Our School Counselor, Ms. Pendergrass, provides social-emotional support to assist learning and development by providing classroom lessons, group sessions, and individual appointments.
+Our School Counselor provides social-emotional support to assist learning and development by providing classroom lessons, group sessions, and individual appointments.
 Referrals are made by teachers and staff, or students may request meetings through their teacher or at the front office.
 Parents are welcomed to call or email to request consultations.
-Ms. Pendergrass also administrates our SST (Student Support Team) process and 504 accommodations.
-Ms. Pendergrass has posted a brochure on our website with more information about the school counseling program.
+The school counselor also administrates our SST (Student Support Team) process and 504 accommodations.

 SPS has a dress code that can found on the SPS website.
 Please send students to school in athletic shoes and socks daily due to the amount of physical movement students will have each day.

-One important reminder is that teachers are not able to check email during student hours.
-Please make sure your child knows his/her afternoon transportation plans before coming to school.
+As teachers are not able to check email during student hours, please make sure your child knows his/her afternoon transportation plans before coming to school.
 Teachers are not responsible for reminding students about their afternoon plans.
 One suggestion is to have a laminated schedule attached by a zip tie to your child’s backpack with the weekly afternoon schedule for pickup or bus service.
-Notify the office by 12:30 pm of any last minute or emergency transportation changes.
+Notify the office by 11:0 am of any last minute or emergency transportation changes.